 Recorded Wednesday, March 22, 2017

-April 4th marks the 50th anniversary of Dr. Martin Luther King, Jr.’s, groundbreaking speech entitled “Beyond Vietnam: A Time to Break Silence.”
-To walk in his footsteps, to give voice once again to his powerful words, and to kick off a year of efforts by many organizations around the U.S. to remind people of Dr. King’s real message and unfinished work, the U.S. Department of Arts and Culture and partners are sponsoring #RevolutionOfValues, a one-day National Action on that day.
+April 4th, 2017, marked the 50th anniversary of Dr. Martin Luther King, Jr.’s, groundbreaking speech entitled “Beyond Vietnam: A Time to Break Silence.”
+To walk in his footsteps, to give voice once again to his powerful words, and to kick off a year of efforts by many organizations around the U.S. to remind people of Dr. King’s real message and unfinished work, the U.S. Department of Arts and Culture and partners sponsored #RevolutionOfValues, a one-day National Action on that day.
 This Citizen Artist Salon was recorded in the lead-up to #RevolutionOfValues 2017.

 WANT TO TAKE PART?
 IT'S SIMPLE!